tandrus/KssBridgeBundle/README.md

-# ScanKssBundle
+# KssBridgeBundle

-This bundle provides a simple integration of the [kss-php](https://github.com/scaninc/kss-php) library into Symfony2.
+This bundle provides a simple integration of the [kss-php](https://github.com/kss-php/kss-php) library into Symfony2.
 KSS is a methodology for documenting CSS and generating styleguides.
 You can find more information about KSS here at http://warpspire.com/kss/.